wistefan/odrl-pap/README.md

 The parameters need to be defined with the ```%s``` placeholder.
 The methods can user other methods as input(f.e. from the ```helper```) but no additional parameter replacement.

+The mapping.json can be extended via a mapping file, configured at ```paths.mapping```.
+If provided, all contents will be added to the default mapping.
+Existing keys will be overwritten, e.g. the provided one superseeds the defaults.

 ## Running the application

 ### Locally